20 Rustic Farmhouse RV Exterior Styled for Every Seasons

 Nothing says “countryside charm” quite like crisp white walls with dark shutters and overflowing window boxes.

 The textured siding hides everyday scuffs while still looking fresh, and the dark shutters provide bold contrast.
 Add wooden window boxes filled with pansies, petunias, or whatever’s in season, and suddenly your RV feels like a sweet little cottage on wheels.
-It’s a simple touch with big impact.
+It’s a simple touch with a big impact.

 Cream Vinyl Siding With Faux Wood Beams and Fall Decorative Baskets